simul/Teleport/docs/protocol/video.rst

 8. Long term reference pictures enabled
 9. Intra refresh enabled
 10. Non-reference P frames
-11. IDR as the first frame only except when reccovering from a lost frame.
+11. The first frame should be the only **IDR** sent unless reccovering from a lost frame.